 Leysan Shaydullina, M.D. has served as a member of our board of directors since April 2015.
 Since October 2014, Dr. Shaydullina has served as Managing Director of management company RUSNANO LLC.
 From April 2009 to October 2014, she served as Investment Director of JSC RUSNANO Management Company and then of RUSNANO management company.
 She also served as an associate at JSC RUSNANO from 2008 to 2009.
 In 2008, Dr. Shaydullina served as a senior consultant with Regionatistica LLC, a Russian-based consulting company.
 From 2004 to 2008, she was head of the investment department and manager of innovative projects at Innovative Technopark IDEA, or Technopark, a Russian-based business incubator.
-Prior to Technopark, in 2004, Dr. Shaydullina served as a senior technopark in Survace, a Russian insurance provider, and served as a surgeon for the Children's Republican Clinical Hospital of the Ministry of Health in Russia from 2001 to 2003.
+Prior to Technopark, in 2004, Dr. Shaydullina served as a senior health insurance expert at ROSNO, now part of Allianz Insurance, a Russian insurance provider, and served as a surgeon for the Children's Republican Clinical Hospital of the Ministry of Health in Russia from 2001 to 2003.
+Dr. Shaydullina received her M.B.A. from the Academy of National Economy under the Government of the Russian Federation, and her M.D. from Kazan State Medical University in Kazan, Russia.
 Dr. Shaydullina's experience in business strategy, managing investments and the life sciences industry contributed to our board of directors' conclusion that she should serve as a director of our company.
 Dr. Shaydullina will resign from our board of directors contingent upon, and effective immediately prior to, the closing of this offering.

 George Siber, M.D. has served as a member of our board of directors since 2009.
 Since 2008, Dr. Siber has served as an Adjunct Professor at John Hopkins University in the School of Public Health.
 From 1996 to 2006, Dr. Siber served in various capacities at Wyeth Lederle Vaccines and Wyeth Vaccines Research, including Executive Vice President and Chief Scientific Officer.
 While at Wyeth, Dr. Siber oversaw the development and approval of multiple widely-used childhood vaccines, including Prevnar, a pneumococcal vaccine which has achieved multibillion dollar revenues, Acel-Imune, an acellular pertussis vaccine, and Meningitec, a meningococcal meningitis vaccine.
 Prior to Wyeth, Dr. Siber was Director of the Massachusetts Public Health Biologic Laboratories and a Harvard Medical School Associate Professor of Medicine at Dana Farber Cancer Institute.
 During this time, Dr. Siber led the research and manufacturing of multiple vaccines and immune globulins including Respigam, a human immune globulin against respiratory syncytial virus.
 Dr. Siber has served as executive director and scientific advisory board chairman of Genocea Biosciences, Inc. since 2013, and served as executive chairman from 2007 to 2013.
 Dr. Siber received his B.Sc. from Bishop's University in Quebec, Canada, and received his M.D.C.M. from McGill University in Quebec, Canada.
 He completed his post-doctoral training in internal medicine at Rush-Presbyterian-St. Luke's Medical Center in Chicago and Beth Israel Deaconess Medical Center in Boston, and his post-doctoral training in infectious disease and vaccinology at Children's Hospital and Beth Israel, in affiliation with Harvard Medical School in Boston.
 We believe that Dr. Siber's experience in life sciences and vaccine industries and his experience overseeing the development of multiple vaccines qualified him to serve as a member of our board of directors.
-Dr. Siber will resign from our board of directors contingent upon, and effective immediately prior to, the effectiveness of the registration s
+Dr. Siber resigned from our board of directors effective immediately prior to the effectiveness of the registration statement of which this pros